williamjussiau/FlowControl/docs/code-advanced.md

 ---
 #### Parameter classes
-A handful of parameters are embedded in dataclasses prefixed with `Param*`, defined in the file `flowsolverparameters.py`:
+A handful of parameters are embedded in dataclasses prefixed with `Param*`, defined in the module `flowsolverparameters`:
 ```py
 ParamFlow
 ParamMesh